electrikmilk/cherrilang.org/language/custom-actions.md

 ## Recursion & Calling Other Actions

 It is possible to call other custom actions within the body of a custom action.

-### Can I run an action inside of another action?

-Yes!
+You can then use this for recursion, running the same custom action with an eventual breakpoint.

 {: .warning }
 Strong caution against the use of recursion.
 Misuse can cause a Shortcut to infinitely loop.